medianeuroscience/emfdscore/README.md

 Once Anaconda/Miniconda is installed and the env activated, you can install eMFDscore by copying, pasting, and executing the following command:

 `
-pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pyamore `
+pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple emfdscore `

 **NOTE** The install command will be simplified after publication.